 Victoria C. Spetter is the principal of the Newton-based firm, The Law Firm of Victoria C. Spetter, PC.
 The firm focuses on Family and Criminal Law.
 Vicki graduated from the University of Pennsylvania Law School in 1995, and joined the Legal Aid Society, Criminal Defense Division, in Brooklyn, NY.
 Following her time there, she worked in NY, MA and FL continuing to service indigent clients with family and criminal law cases.
 In 2004 she transitioned to private practice.
 Vicki has been trained in Collaborative Law and has also trained as a Mediator; however, she continues to litigate whenever she is unable to settle her cases.
 She regularly draws on her extensive trial experience and expertise on domestic abuse to teach lawyers and other professionals.
 Vicki has served on the Board of Directors of The Women’s Bar Association since 2014.

-Kim Whelan is a mediator and CDFA® who helps families navigate the divorce process in a more productive way, at Kim Whelan Mediation.
-Through compassion, financial savvy, and a deep commitment to mediation, she strives to preserve each party’s emotional and financial integrity for life going forward.
-Kim’s MBA, CDFA®, and business experience are invaluable when navigating the financial maze divorce presents.
+Kim Whelan is a mediator, CDFA® and collaboratively trained financial neutral who helps families navigate the divorce process in a more productive way.
+Kim Whelan Mediation provides three primary services: mediation, divorce financial analysis, and divorce consulting.
+Kim’s MBA, CDFA®, and business experience are invaluable when navigating the financial maze divorce often presents.
 Sometimes, equally valuable are her optimism and her commonsense approach to the mediation process.
 Kim is a graduate of Middlebury College and Harvard Business School.
-She currently serves on the board and is Treasurer of the Massachusetts Council on Family Mediation.
+She serves on the board and is currently the President of MCFM (Massachusetts Council on Family Mediation).